-The estimated budget in support of SRA for FY 2024-2025 is \$55,000 b.
+The estimated budget in support of SRA for FY 2025-2026 is \$22,000 b.
 Staff Training FY 2023-2024 Update

 The main goal for this item was to provide training opportunities for staff to develop the skills needed to mine and analyze data from the electronic health record (EHR).
-This data is provided to management, supervisors, and line staff to have a way to measure processes are being completed as established, that services are being provided with quality and adhering to protocol and that documentation is being completed as needed.
+This data is provided to management, supervisors, and line staff to have a way to measure processes that are being completed as established, that services are being provided with quality and adhering to protocol and that documentation is being completed as needed.

 Training opportunities were provided to ICBHS staff on UDEMY platform which provides technical skills to do data mining and reporting.
 The Udemy Business platform is a new, forward-looking learning platform that empowers organizations to address their biggest workforce challenges.
 Udemy for Business is designed to provide businesses with relevant and engaging learning content anywhere and anytime.
 Udemy Business offers over 8,000+ courses covering a variety of skills and content ranging from very technical skills such as Structure Query Language (SQL), Crystal Reports, JavaScript, SSRS Report Building and project management as well as soft skills such as conflict resolution, customer service and emotional intelligence to name a few.
 Administrators for Udemy can build and assign learning tracks to speed up onboarding of new staff.
 These learning tracks provide guided content, deadlines to complete the training as well as test to ensure that content is learned.
 ICBHS has created learning tracks that SQL for beginners, intermediate and advanced levels.
-These trainings have been proven to improve staff SQL skills and have allowed for better mining of information.
-For FY 2023-2024, six IS Administrative Analysts were assigned to several learning pathways to evolve skills in Structured Query Language (SQL).
-Since the initiation of the Udemy platform, 34 courses have been accessed by staff.
-This included learning pathways for SQL Fundamentals and SSRS Report building.
-Staff spent a total of 111 hours and 48 minutes reviewing training content within the Udemy training platform.
-Staff completed courses to improve SQL writing and understand Data structures.
+These trainings have been proven to improve staff SQL skills and have allowed for better analysis of information.

+For FY 2024-2025, ten IS staff were assigned to several learning pathways to evolve skills in Structured Query Language (SQL).
+Staff spent a total of 53 hours and 24 minutes reviewing training content within the Udemy training platform.
+Staff completed courses to improve SQL query writing, data analysis, and report creation.
 The Udemy training platform has also served as a tool for professional development where staff have completed courses in communication skills and improving better business writing.
 The goal of assigning professional development courses is to provide staff with the opportunity to effectively work with various units of the department with enhanced communication skills and develop their analytical skillset.

-Goal and Objectives for FY 2024-2025
+Goal and Objectives for FY 2025-2026

 It is ICBHS goal to ensure that data is available to system users so they can monitor productivity, adherence to protocols, completion of documentation and effective use of the system.
-As part of the training program moving forward, we intend to utilize new technologies such as Microsoft Power BI in order to provide our stakeholders with information through data visualization.
+As part of the training program moving forward, we intend to utilize new technologies such as Microsoft Power BI to provide our stakeholders with information through data visualization.
 As an option for providing on-going training to analysts on new technologies and skills, Udemy Business is the appropriate choice.

-A total of 21 licenses will be assigned to Administrative Analysts, Program Supervisors, Behavioral Health Managers and Deputy Director.
+A total of 20 licenses will be assigned to Administrative Analysts, Program Supervisors, Behavioral Health Managers and Deputy Director.
 The subscription is renewed on an annual basis.

-The estimated budget in support of Staff Trainings for FY 2024-2025 is \$8,190
+The estimated budget in support of Staff Trainings for FY 2025-2026 is \$8,190